DFE-Digital/apply-for-teacher-training/app/views/content/roadmap.md

 * providing details of people who are able to give references as part of an application, rather than providing the references

-* release of v1.2 of the API, which will allow users to give better rejection feedback and will also update the HESA codes for candidates’ answers to equality and diversity questions
+* release of v1.2 and v 1.3 of the API, which will allow users to give better rejection feedback and will also update the HESA codes for candidates’ answers to equality and diversity questions.
+This also allows providers using Student Records Systems to see referee details.

-* requesting references after a candidate accepts an offer and showing them to providers as soon as they’re received
+* requesting references after a candidate accepts an offer and showing them to providers as soon as they’re received.

 * letting providers [change the course that the candidate applied for before making an offer](https://bat-design-history.netlify.app/manage-teacher-training-applications/letting-providers-change-course-before-making-an-offer/)